debiki/talkyard/README.md

      | |
      | ...Third party modules
      |
      +-public/         <-- Some images and libs, plus JS and CSS that Gulp
      |                     has bundled and minified from the client/ dir above.
      |
      +-docker/         <-- Dockerfiles for all docker-compose containers
      | +-nginx/        <-- Docker build stuff for the Nginx container
+     | | +-modules/
+     | |   +-nchan/    <-- WebSocket and PubSub for Nginx (a Git submodule)
+     | +-gulp/         <-- Container that runs Node.js and bundles JS and CSS
+     | +-gulp-home/    <-- Mounted as Gulp container home-dir = disk cache
      | +-...           <-- More containers...
+     | +-data/
+     |   +-postgres    <-- Mounted as a volume in the Postgres container
+     |   +-redis       <-- Mounted in the Redis container
+     |   +-uploads     <-- Mounted read-write in the Play container, but
+     |   |                 read-only in Nginx (to serve static files)
+     |   ...
      |
      +-scripts/        <-- Utility scripts
      |
      +-conf/           <-- Default config files that assume everything is installed on localohost, and dev mode

 Old Code
 -----------------------------